-The other day I walked by a home in our rural town that had clothes hung outside of their home.
-It brought me back to my parents home in the early days.
+The other day, I walked by a home in our rural town with clothes hung outside.
+It brought me back to my parents’ home in the early days.
 Each day began by hanging clothes outdoors.

-My mom would run the laundry early in the morning and then immediately hang the clothes outdoor on the clothesline.
+My mom would run the laundry early in the morning and then immediately hang the clothes outdoors on the clothesline.
 It was a ritual.

 Could Hanging Laundry Save Electricity?

-Today to run a dryer is more efficient than it was 50 years ago.
-However, with today’s higher cost of electricity it still is making it unaffordable for many especially those living in rural areas.
+Today, running a dryer is more efficient than it was 50 years ago.
+However, with today’s higher electricity costs, it remains unaffordable for many, especially those living in rural areas.

-According to energy sage, On average, dryers use 1,500 to 5,000 watts of electricity – this number is highly dependent on the model you have.
+According to Energy Sage, dryers use 1,500 to 5,000 watts of electricity on average – this number depends on the model you have.
 If you use a clothes dryer every day it would cost an average of $20 per month..
-However, they noted that it depends in which state you live on as well.
+However, they noted that it also depends on which state you live in.

 Saving On Electric Bills in Summer by Drying Laundry Outdoors

 So if you are spending more to keep your home cool in the hot summer months, why not hang the clothes outside to dry?
-If you don’t have the classic outdoor hanging ropes you could purchase an inexpensive clothes rack for hanging clothes outside your home nearby.
+If you don’t have the classic outdoor hanging ropes, you could purchase an inexpensive clothes rack to hang clothes outside your home.

 This could save you on the high cost of electricity during the summertime.
-However, here in Northern Maine, we had our highest bill with running a heat pump to stay warm one year.
-It was the last time we turned that on to stay warm.
+However, here in Northern Maine, we had our highest bill one year when we ran a heat pump to stay warm.
+It was the last time we turned that on to stay warm, as our bill increased over $600.00!

-We invested in a pellet stove which paid off the costs in just one year.
+We invested in a pellet stove, which paid off the costs in just one year.
+Today, we have 3 pellet stoves running on very cold days.

 How To Properly Hang Clothes